Websites

 Be open to feedback.

 Assistive technologies are always updating.
-Keep the line of communication open with self-advocates so that they can inform you if there's a new way you can improve the accessibility of your website in future.
+Talk with self-advocates so that they can inform you if there's a way you can improve the accessibility of your website.